-In many cases, various casualties occur due to the lack of knowledge regarding the things must be considered during the event of an earthquake.
+In many cases, various casualties occur due to the lack of knowledge regarding the things that must be considered during the event of an earthquake.
 For example, many people still today believe that running outside the building during the shake is safer; they are unaware of the fact that doing so poses more risk of getting trapped by falling counterparts.
 Hence, adequate guidelines regarding safer practices during an earthquake must be drafted and duly delivered to the people.

 Places To Hide During Earthquake